balaji1974/python-and-machinelearning/01 - Python Basics/README.md

 print(10+5*2) -> Complex activities, but presedence is for multiplcation Operation precedence can be found in the link below: https://www.programiz.com/python-programming/precedence-associativity

-# will be used for comment in python

 ```